onlinecity/gatewayapi-docs/docs/legacy.rst

    :query username: account username
    :query password: account password
-   :query number: The mobile subscriber number, without country code but including any area code.
+   :query number: The recipient mobile subscriber number, without country code but including any area code.
 Ie. 87654321
    :query countryCode: The country code of the mobile subscriber, ie. 45
    :query message: The content of the SMS
    :query gatewayclass: Class to use for message delivery, defaults to 'A'
    :query alphatext: Optional alphanumeric sender.
 Maximum 11 characters
    :status 200: with a .NET hidden form or other nonsensical output
-   :status 200: If the request can't be processed it will still return 200, but with a error message
+   :status 200: If the request can't be processed it will still return 200, but with an error message

 Delivery Status Notification